remy/remysharp.com/public/drafts/faking-progress-service-worker-edition.md

 When the page is loaded and the SW is in control, an asset would have the request [mode](https://developer.mozilla.org/en-US/docs/Web/API/Request/mode) set to something like `same-origin` and so on.
 Except when the page is loading anew, like when the visitor clicks a link or hits refresh.

+Note that I'm *only* handling `navigate` modes, but this should be reasonable to extend to Ajax based requests (probably looking at the headers in the request).

 ## Fetch and emit

 The crux of the functionality lives inside the `fetchAndEmit` function in the `sw.js` file.
 The task is to emit an event on either side of the fetch process.
 When the fetch returns, it can do a number of things: `200 OK` - the request worked, or the fetch can throw or it can fail (I'll dig into this in more detail though).